camerondurham/camerondurham/README.md

 ### hi there, i'm cam

 I graduated from [USC Viterbi ✌️](https://viterbischool.usc.edu/) in May '21 and now a SDE at Amazon.
-I work on a distributed data ingestion service powering the Seller Central website.
+I work on distributed data ingestion powering the Seller Central website.
 My pronouns are [they/them/theirs](https://pronoun.is/they/.../themselves) and [he/him/his](https://pronoun.is/he/.../himself) .
 I maintain a Docker environment manager ([ch](https://github.com/camerondurham/ch)) written in [Go](https://golang.org/) that was partially made for USC's data structures and algorithms course, CSCI 104:
 [csci104/docker](https://github.com/csci104/docker).
 I'm learning [Rust](https://rustlang.org) and want to learn [Zig](https://ziglang.org/) but will always like C++.